Slavery in India: Slavery in Malabar

 Social oppression was also part of slavery.
-They were not allowed to wear clean clothes and were to keep away from the roads of their masters who were Brahmin and Nairs.
-Major Walker stated that they were left out to nature and abandoned when they suffered from diseases and some times made to stand in rice fields for hours which gave them Rheumatism, Cholera and other diseases.
+The majority of the agrestic slaves in Southern Kerala were Parayars and Pulayars ,they were not allowed to wear clean clothes and were to keep away from the roads of their masters who were Brahmin and Nairs.
+Major Walker stated that they were left out to nature and abandoned when they suffered from diseases and sometimes made to stand in rice fields for hours which gave them Rheumatism, Cholera and other diseases.
 The slaves belonged to the lower castes and were employed only for feudal work, and the stigma that they should be kept away from their masters was strictly followed.
 Samuel Mateer, noted that even in the working fields the slaves were supervised from a distance.
 The caste system kept them as untouchables and divided into numerous sub-castes.
-The condition of the Cherumars was no different in 19th century, the Kerala Patrike in 1898 wrote that the Cherumar slaves had high regards for their masters because the higher castes convinced them that they were obliged at birth to serve the Higher castes.
+The condition of the Cherumars was no different in the 19th century, the Kerala Patrike in 1898 wrote that the Cherumar slaves had high regards for their masters because the higher castes convinced them that they were obliged at birth to serve the Higher castes.

 Between 1871 and 1881, an estimated 40,000 slaves converted to Islam, according to the 1881 census.
 During this time, many slaves in Cochin and Travancore converted to Christianity.
 It was stated at the 1882 Christian Mission Conference that the population of Muslim Mapillas was rapidly expanding due to conversions from the lower strata of Hindu society, and that the entire west coast could become Muslim in such a phase.